-The economy relies heavy on tourism and Upington is the gateway to the Kgalagadi Transfrontier Park, Augrabies National Park, the flowers of Namaqualand and the Richtersveld.
-Agriculture forms a very important part of the local economy and significant volumes of produce are exported to Europe.
-Many companies have also established their head offices in Upington.
+forms a very important part of the local economy and large volumes of produce are exported to Europe as a result many companies have also established their head offices in Upington.

 The airport has the longest tarred runway in the southern hemisphere measuring 4 900 m.
-There are three other runways with 6 landing directions.
-Making it very convenient for visitors, most of the banks are also able to assist with foreign exchange and travelers cheques.
+There are three other runways with 6 landing directions, making it very convenient for visitor travels.
+Most of the banks are also able to assist with foreign exchange and travelers cheques.

 The towns found in the Green Kalahari are: